Structural study of TATB under detonation-induced shock conditions: Conclusion

 \section{Conclusion}

 The structural evolution of TATB was studied under detonation-induced shock conditions using in-situ synchrotron X-ray diffraction in the 100 ns timescale up to 60+ GPa.
-The results indicate that a portion of the TATB remains stable up to the highest pressure of this study.
-Moreover, under moderate shock pressure ($<$35 GPa) the crystal structure of TATB also remains stable during pressure release.
-In contrast to the TATB, in the case of LLM-105 a similar structural behavior was not observed and this can be attributed either to the vast insensitivity of TATB and/or to experimental limitations relevant to the energy width of the incident X-ray beam and the characteristics of the corresponding XRD patterns.
-Our findings highlight differences between TATB and other explosives (LLM-105 presented herein) may give insight into the extreme insensitivity of TATB.
+The results indicate that a portion of the TATB remains stable up to the highest observed pressures attained during this study.
+Thus, our results support the ZND theory for detonation.
+Moreover, under moderate shock pressure ($<$35 GPa) the crystal structure of a portion of the TATB also persists during pressure release.
+In contrast to the TATB, in the case of LLM-105 diffraction peaks under pressure during detonation were not observed.
+This can be attributed either to the vast insensitivity of TATB and/or to experimental limitations relevant to the energy width of the incident X-ray beam and the characteristics of the corresponding XRD patterns.
+The results indicate the surprising resilience of TATB under these high-pressure, temperature and shock conditions, providing a baseline for understanding the insensitivity of TATB.
+The results also provide intriguing information for the extended reaction zone in TATB, and the hot-spot mechanisms for initiating and propagating detonation in this uniquely insensitive explosive.
+Our findings highlight differences between TATB and other explosives (LLM-105 presented herein) and give insight into the extreme insensitivity of TATB.
 TATB, under detonation conditions, exhibits diffraction peak shifting which may indicate a relatively unique response